busyloop/optix/README.md

 In case of a validation error Optix displays an adequate error-message and auto-generated help-screen.

-If your program loads multiple sub-classes of `Optix::CLI` then the resulting cli will be the sum of all declarations in any of them.
+If your program loads multiple sub-classes of `Optix::Cli` then the resulting Cli will be the sum of all declarations in any of them.

 Optix is agnostic towards the order of declarations; a sub-command